 Invest in Real Estate

-Returns in the real estate market can be massive.
+Returns in the real estate market can be high.
 However, the risk and cost of investing in this market have disenfranchised numerous investors from engaging in this space.

 Several companies, such as Fundrise, have emerged over the past few years that have given individual investors who previously could not take advantage of this market to invest in commercial real estate developments through Real Estate Investment Trusts (REITs).